zoonoo/azure-docs.ko-kr/articles/active-directory/develop/msal-handling-exceptions.md

 ## <a name="iosmacostabiosmacos"></a>[iOS/macOS](#tab/iosmacos)

-## <a name="msal-for-ios-and-macos-errors"></a>MSAL for iOS and macOS errors

-The complete list of errors is listed in [MSALError enum](https://github.com/AzureAD/microsoft-authentication-library-for-objc/blob/master/MSAL/src/public/MSALError.h#L128).
+The complete list of MSAL for iOS and macOS errors is listed in [MSALError enum](https://github.com/AzureAD/microsoft-authentication-library-for-objc/blob/master/MSAL/src/public/MSALError.h#L128).

 All MSAL produced errors are returned with `MSALErrorDomain` domain.